 Broil for a minute or two then serve!

-Smoked Cheddar Shrimp and Grits Bites are a bite-sized version of shrimp and grits.
-Perfect for parties!
+Shrimp and Grits Bites are a bite-sized version of shrimp and grits.
+This flavor packed, southern-inspired appetizer is perfect for parties!

 - 5-1/4 cups (3-14oz cans) chicken broth